bobfoster1299/capstone2/README.md

 This project does the following:
 - Creates network infrastructure in AWS
 - Builds a three-node kubernetes cluster on EC2 instances
-- Builds a Jenkins server on an EC2 instance
+- Builds a jenkins server on an EC2 instance
-- Creates a CI/CD pipeline in Jenkins with staging and production branches
+- Creates a CI/CD pipeline in jenkins with staging and production branches
-- Builds a docker container and deploys it to kubernetes
+- Builds a docker image and pushes it to Docker Hub
+- Deploys containers to kubernetes

 # Instructions
 These are the basic steps for building the environment: